Don't let your school succumb!

 When I started in the realm of public school marketing, the district had just determined that our school was no longer to be tied to particular boundaries but rather students from throughout the district could attend.
-Indeed, it was given the designation of "School of Choice."
+Accordingly, our school was given the designation of "School of Choice."

 Seeds of Anxiety